USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 The XXX mark is unique and represents the stream identification.
 Make sure the N_EMIS_PT runtime variable is set to reflect the total number of inline emission streams.

-The elevated-point-source emissions file is an IOAPI GRDDED3 file with emissions for point sources to be treated as elevated sources by CCTM.
+The elevated-point-source emissions file is an I/O API GRDDED3 file with emissions for point sources to be treated as elevated sources by CCTM.
 The emissions in this file are distributed through the vertical model layers using a plume-rise algorithm contained in CCTM.
 The elevated-point-source emissions file can be creating using SMOKE.
 For additional information about preparing point-source emissions for using the CMAQ inline plume rise calculation, see the [ELEVPOINT documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s03.html) in the SMOKE user’s manual.

 <a id=nldn_strikes></a>